0-artnoc/AnonTab/README.md

 <a href="https://raw.githubusercontent.com/0xsobky/AnonTab/master/screenshots/ipleaks.png" target="blank"><img width=50% src="https://raw.githubusercontent.com/0xsobky/AnonTab/master/screenshots/ipl_thumb.png" alt="Leakproof against IPLeaks"></img></a>

 ## Is it secure?
 Likely yes.
-Unless you can bypass both of [_DOMPurify_](https://github.com/cure53/DOMPurify) and the restricted [content security policy](https://github.com/0xSobky/AnonTab/blob/master/src/manifest.json#L10) in place.
+Unless you can bypass both of [_DOMPurify_](https://github.com/cure53/DOMPurify) and the restricted [content security policy](https://github.com/0xSobky/AnonTab/blob/master/src/manifest.json#L9) in place.

 ## Notes:
-* Users of the µBlock browser extension (or uBlock Origin) are advised to add `ananontab.resource-scheme` to their whitelist.
+* In Firefox, using the strict protection list for [tracking protection](https://support.mozilla.org/en-US/kb/tracking-protection-pbm#w_block-lists-in-firefox) can interfere with AnonTab.
+* The default HTTPS proxy used by the extension is hard-coded but is still configurable through the options page.

 ## What do people say about it?
 Go check [the reviews](https://addons.mozilla.org/en-US/firefox/addon/anontab/reviews/).